rtrppl/orgrr/readme.md

 ### Origin story

-orgrr began as a nearly feature-complete replica of the core functionality of [org-roam v1](https://github.com/org-roam/org-roam-v1), built using [ripgrep](https://github.com/BurntSushi/ripgrep) (rg), a lot of regex and hashtables.
-It does recognize alternative note titles (`#+roam_alias`) and tags (`#+roam_tags`) as introduced by org-roam. orgrr currently only works with [org-files](https://orgmode.org) (i.e. in a technical sense: files ending in .org).
+orgrr began as a nearly feature-complete replica of the core functionality of [org-roam v1](https://github.com/org-roam/org-roam-v1), built using [ripgrep](https://github.com/BurntSushi/ripgrep) (rg), a lot of regexp and Elisp hashtables.
+While the project has evolved quite a bit since then, the main ideas underlying it have not changed:

-**A crucial difference between org-roam and orgrr is the use of databases. orgrr only relies on rg to update it's data about org-files, which is stored in hashtables.
-The aim is to have no dependencies on sql or related software.
-A second difference is that orgrr sticks to the ideal of every note being a single file (no nodes!).
+**orgrr only relies on rg to update it's data about org-files, which is stored in hashtables.
+The aim is to have no dependencies on sql or related database software.
+A second difference is that orgrr sticks to the ideal of every note being a single file (no org-roam v2 "nodes").
 The final difference is relative minimalism - orgrr should have all necessary features to write, analyze, and manage notes - and draw on Orgmode/Emacs for everything else.**

 This package primarily address my own needs and I have been using orgrr almost daily for two years now (February 2025).
 My main container (see [orgrr-containers](#orgrr-containers)) has more than 4500 notes and orgrr is much faster than org-roam (even without caching).
 On a Rasberry Pi 5, rg needs less than a second to extract all of the meta-data!
 It may be among the fastest Zettelkasten packages available for Emacs.

 **As no database is involved, orgrr works great with [Dropbox](https://www.dropbox.com/), [Google Drive](https://drive.google.com/) or other file-syncing solutions.
 If you are using a Git repository, a great solution for iOS access is [Working Copy](https://workingcopy.app/) due to its native support for Orgmode.
-In a related manner (and as a reminder), the [Github website](https://github.com/) also has good support for Orgmode.**
+The [Github website](https://github.com/) also has good support for Orgmode.**

 ### Basic design of a note

 In orgrr all notes are assumed to follow a certain logic regarding metadata.
 The design principles used here are similar to org-roam v1 and interoperation between orgrr and org-roam v1 is possible (and was intended).
-Filenames themselves are used as unique identifiers and changing them without adjusting backlinks will break the connection between two notes (see also [orgrr-rename](#orgrr-rename)).
+Filenames themselves are used as **unique identifiers** and changing them without adjusting backlinks will break the connection between two notes (see also [orgrr-rename](#orgrr-rename)).

 At the very minimum **a note file for orgrr is an .org file that includes the following line**: